Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 The geological wonders don’t stop there, however.

-Along the coast, you can find mangroves, lagoons, bays, and beaches home to hundreds of species of plant and animal life; cloud forests 8000m above sea level; and even sand dunes that spill out into the ocean.
+Along the coast, you can find mangroves, lagoons, bays, and beaches home to hundreds of species of plant and animal life.
+There are cloud forests 8000 m above sea level, and even sand dunes that spill out into the ocean.

 You can read more about Oaxaca’s understated natural beauty here.